10up/Post-Customizer/README.md

 # General

-A WordPress plugin to enhance the post editor preview, mainly through proof of concept.
+A WordPress plugin to enhance the post editor preview.

 ## Links